-Greetings! and welcome to my Chernobyl article.
-If you have been redirected here from my old website firesuite.com then welcome to my photography portfolio also.
-I hope you enjoy the article as much as I did researching, photographing and writing about such a fascinating place.
-All of my Chernobyl images are available for non-exclusive license, You can currently see them on Tru-TV’s 10 things with Jamie Lee, EP106.
-If you wish to license any of these images please contact me directly at [email protected] ~ Thank you.
+Welcome!
+I hope you enjoy this article as much as I did researching, exploring, photographing and writing about such a fascinating place.
+You can currently see a few of them on Tru-TV’s ’10 things’ with Jamie Lee, EP106.
+If you wish to license any of these images please contact me directly – firstname.lastname@example.org

 In the early hours of April 26, 1986, the night shift in reactor number 4 of the V.I.
 Lenin Memorial Chernobyl Nuclear Power Station was performing tests that were postponed from the previous day shift.
 They were testing whether the plant could operate if all electrical power was lost on its systems and backup generators were brought online in its place.
 A poorly designed RBMK-1000 (Reactor Bolshoi Moschnosti Kanalynyi) reactor, in combination with inadequate operator training and knowledge, led to the reactor’s overheating.
 A sudden and excessive increase in steam caused the 1,000 ton lid to blow clean off the reactor into the air, destroying the roof of the building and spewing tons of nuclear waste including fuel and radioactive graphite into the atmosphere and surrounding areas.
 Atomic agencies set this disaster at Level 7 — a total nuclear meltdown — one hundred times stronger than Hiroshima and Nagasaki.
 Many radioactive elements were released into the environment and atmosphere during the explosion including Cesium, Plutonium, Strontium and Iodine.
 It has been calculated that given plutonium’s half life of 24,100 years that it will be a very long time before the area is fit for general population again.
 It is also worth noting that due to wind patterns at the time of the accident and other environmental factors, not all areas of the 30km zone are polluted.
 Some areas have been proven safe and even have people living there today, as I will talk about later.